13 Places to Stargaze in New Jersey 2025

 7. The Cape May Lighthouse

-The Cape May lighthouse with 199 stairs is restored by the Cape May MAC (Museum+Arts+Culture).
-The 160-year-old lighthouse is open for stargazing on selected nights, and it’s called the “Stairway to the Stars.”
+The Cape May MAC (Museum+Arts+Culture) has restored the 160-year-old lighthouse with 199 stairs.
+On selected nights, it is open for stargazing and is called the “Stairway to the Stars.”

 Artificial lights in the city mainly illuminate the night sky.
 The view of the night sky from the top of the lighthouse is blissful.
 It makes an excellent place to stargaze in New Jersey.

-The lighthouse is in Southern New Jersey, Cape May Peninsula in Cape May city.
+The lighthouse is in Southern New Jersey, on the Cape May Peninsula, in Cape May City.
 It’s a tourist destination with resorts, amusement parks, museums, galleries, and cafes.
 Nearly 2.5 million visitors have climbed the lighthouse for the grand view.

 The Cape May Lighthouse